Getting into Your Volvo

 Retrieving the mechanical key

 Two key fob or remote key or remote control styles are in play for Volvo.
-With new ownership and a redesign of the XC-90 in 2016 and spreading into other models in 2017 comes a new key fob style.
+With new ownership and a redesign of the XC-90 in 2016 and spreading into other models as they are updated comes a new key fob style.

-As noted, beginning with the 2016 XC-90, a second style key fob is used (above).
+As we noted above, beginning with the 2016 XC-90 redesign, a second style key fob is used (right).
 To retrieve the mechanical key or key blade, look for a slide lever on the top of the key ring end of the fob.
-This will free the front cover to slide upward and be removed.
-This exposes the key blade (right), which can be lifted out.
+This will free the front cover, which needs to be removed.

 If the keyhole at the back of the driver’s door handle is hidden, and you have the Style 1 key fob, follow these instructions.